joseortegalabra/offline-validation-ml-regression/README.md

 # Offline-Evaluation-ML-Regression
 This Repo containts code to Offline Evaluation for ML Models.
-This repo is focused in Regression Models
+This repo is focused in Regression Models.
+**THE MAIN IDEA IS EVLUATE HOW TO MODEL CAN INTERPRET DE FEATURES, WITH FEATURE IS MORE IMPORTANT, IN WHICH SUBSET OF DATA THE MODEL PERFORM WORSE AND WHY

 ### DISCLAIMER
 The dataset used in this example is